uikit/uikit-site/docs/pages/filter.md

 Next, we need to define the meta data for each layout item, for example which category the item belongs to.
 Use any HTML class or attribute to do so.

-To apply a filter control, add the `uk-filter-control` attribute and to define the meta data which should be filtered use the `filter: SELECTOR` option.
+To apply a filter control, add the `uk-filter-control` attribute.
+To define the meta data that should be filtered, use the `filter: SELECTOR` option.
 The selector can be any CSS selector like a HTML class or attribute you define for the layout items.

 ```html
 <div uk-filter="target: .js-filter">